PengyiZhang/SlimYOLOv3/README.md

 ## Citation

-If you find this code or dataset useful for your research, please cite our paper:
+If you find this code useful for your research, please cite our paper:

 ```
 @article{